layumi/Image-Text-Embedding/dataset/CUHK-PEDES-prepare/README.md

 ### 1. Download Data
 Please visit http://xiaotong.me/static/projects/person-search-language/dataset.html  and  download images of CUHK-PEDES.
+The alternative download link is at http://cuhk-pedes.shuanglee.me/ (You may need to contact with the author to acqurie the dataset.)

 The 'reid_raw.json' is from https://github.com/ShuangLI59/Person-Search-with-Natural-Language-Description.
 This file can be used to split the train/val/test.